 - 5.14.1 The school shall carry out checks with prospective data processors (e.g. suppliers providing goods or services which involve the processing of personal data on the school's behalf) to assess they have appropriate technical and organisational measures that are sufficient to implement the requirements of the data protection legislation and to protect the rights of data subjects. - 5.14.2 The school's Data Protection Officer, IT Manager and Data Protection Link Officer shall assess the appropriateness of data processors before the school purchases their services.
-A record will be kept of their findings. - 5.14.3 The school shall ensure there are appropriate written contracts/Terms of Service in place with data processors, which contain the relevant clauses listed in Article 28 of the GDPR.
+A record will be kept of their findings on a Data Processor Due Diligence Report. - 5.14.3 The school shall ensure there are appropriate written contracts/Terms of Service in place with data processors, which contain the relevant clauses listed in Article 28 of the GDPR.